Library Research

 • Databases are an excellent starting point to find articles on your research topic.
 Check with your teacher or the school librarians for a list of databases for your topic.

-The school librarians are keen to help you with your research questions.
-Feel free to email them on library@riccarton.school.nz or come over to the library.
+The school librarians are keen to help with your research questions.
+Feel free to email them on library@riccarton.school.nz or pop over to the library.

 Get Started

-These are some places to get you started with your research:
+Here are some great places to get you started with your research:

 Te Ara Encyclopedia of New Zealand – Great for anything relating to New Zealand, its’ history, culture, society, natural environment, and economy.